 COLOUR COMMENTATOR, ROGERS SPORTSNET

 Pat Tabler brings a wealth of experience to Rogers Sportsnet as the network's baseball colour commentator A former major leaguer, Tabler started as a studio analyst on TSN Baseball Tonight in 1993 In 2001, Tabler became the network's full-time analyst on Blue Jays telecasts Tabler, a native of Hamilton, OH, began his Major League career with the Chicago Cubs in 1981 before stops in Cleveland, Kansas City, New York and eventually Toronto where he won a World Series in 1992 An All-Star in 1987, Tabler was perhaps best known to baseball fans as one of the game's greatest career clutch hitters, batting nearly .500 in bases loaded situations Tabler was a first round pick of the New York Yankees in the 1976 free agent draft, and had a career batting average of .282.

 HOST, BLUE JAYS CENTRAL

 ANALYST, BLUE JAYS CENTRAL

-Former Major League Baseball catcher Gregg Zaun's career began in 1989 when he was drafted by the Baltimore Orioles He was traded to the Florida Marlins in 1996, where one year later he helped the team win the World Series After playing for the Texas Rangers, the Kansas City Royals and the Colorado Rockies, signed with the Toronto Blue Jays in 2004 He quickly became a fan favourite in Toronto, notably becoming the second Blue Jay of all time to hit a walk-off grand slam and the first to do so in extra innings His charisma paired with his deep love of the game earned Zaun a gig as post-season MLB analyst for Sportsnet in 2006 He continued to support Sportsnet's post-season coverage until his retirement from the MLB in 2011 Returns in 2013 for his third season as analyst for Blue Jays Central alongside host Jamie Campbell.
+Former Major League Baseball catcher Gregg Zaun's career began in 1989 when he was drafted by the Baltimore Orioles He was traded to the Florida Marlins in 1996, where one year later he helped the team win the World Series After playing for the Texas Rangers, the Kansas City Royals and the Colorado Rockies, signed with the Toronto Blue Jays in 2004 He quickly became a fan favourite in Toronto, notably becoming the second Blue Jay of all time to hit a walk-off grand slam and the first to do so in extra innings His charisma paired with his deep love of the game earned Zaun a gig as post-season MLB analyst for Sportsnet in 2006 He continued to support Sportsnet's post-season coverage until his retirement from the MLB in 2011 Returns in 2014 for his fourth season as analyst for Blue Jays Central alongside host Jamie Campbell.

 SN590 THE FAN – The Fan Radio Network